aalapd0211/gradle/README.md

 		2 actionable tasks: 2 executed

 3> Now you can Import this project in eclipse as an existing gradle project and start working on that

+jaxrs-jerssey-gradle : This project han an information about making a sample web-service publisher using the gradle.
+THis will generate a war file which we need to deploy on the tomcat server.
+Once we deploy this on tomcat we can check the service by using end point ant get detault html data.
+					   Following is the URL to call the endpoin from browser or from the postman.

+jaxrs-jerssey-client-gradle : THis project is a sample client which called the publisher and get the data from publisher and show it using the client.
+We have used various methods to show various type of the data.